 9. Moscow Metro - Russia

-One of the neighboring countries, Russia.
 The Moscow Metro has 236 stations, including six stations in the Moscow Monorail and 31 stations in the Moscow Central Circle.
 Its route length is 397.3 km making it the fifth-longest in the world.
 It is 456km long, if including the Moscow Monorail and the Moscow Central Circle.
-According to the 2018 statistics, the ridership of Moscow Metro, launched in 1935, was over 2 billion during a year; thus, ranked in the sixth in the world.
+According to the statistics of 2018, the ridership of Moscow Metro, launched in 1935, was over 2 billion during a year; thus, ranked in the sixth in the world.

-It is worth to note that one of the stations, "Park Pobedy," is the third deepest metro station in the world with a depth of 84 meters.
+It is worth noting that one of the stations, "Park Pobedy," is the third deepest metro station in the world with a depth of 84 meters.

 8. Guangzhou Metro - China